xhuy0404/tech-tips/Windows Subsystem for Linux.md

 > Tip : You can use this command to clear the terminal screen : ```clear```

 - Then run ```pacman -Syyu``` to update all packages to the latest versions
-> When asked question on hwids, choose yes (default option)
+> When asked question on hwids, choose Yes (default option)
 ### Create a user
 - Uncomment ```%wheel ALL=(ALL:ALL) ALL``` and ```%sudo ALL=(ALL) ALL``` in ```/etc/sudoers``` :
   ```